PaloAltoNetworks/pan.dev/products/prisma-cloud/api/cspm/api-integration-config.md

 The request body for some of the endpoints includes an `integrationConfig` parameter that is a map of key/value pairs.
 The type of integration defines the content of these key/value pairs.
 The information below provides the details for this `integrationConfig` parameter for each listed technology.

 Note that most external systems require some configuration before you can use the Prisma Cloud API endpoints to add an integration to that system.
-See [Prisma Cloud Integrations](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/configure-external-integrations-on-prisma-cloud/prisma-cloud-integrations.html) for details.
+For more details, see [Prisma Cloud Integrations](https://docs-preview.prismacloud.io/en/classic/cspm-admin-guide/configure-external-integrations-on-prisma-cloud/prisma-cloud-integrations).
+If you are upgraded to the Darwin release, see [Prisma Cloud Integrations](https://docs.prismacloud.io/en/enterprise-edition/content-collections/administration/configure-external-integrations-on-prisma-cloud/prisma-cloud-integrations).

 ### Amazon S3